jokroese/open-webui-app/README.md

 Run: `uv run pyinstaller --workpath _pyi_build --distpath dist open-webui.spec`

-this makes pyinstaller use _pyi_build, instead of it's default of build, which overlaps with where SvelteKit builds to.
+this makes pyinstaller use \_pyi_build, instead of it's default of build, which overlaps with where SvelteKit builds to.

 <!-- # TODO: Investigate and clean up WebSocket middleware handling
 # Currently, this middleware attempts to validate WebSocket upgrade headers
 # to work around an upstream issue:
 # https://github.com/miguelgrinberg/python-engineio/issues/367
 #
 # This results in occasional "No response returned" runtime errors in logs,
 # but they do NOT break functionality.
 Leaving as-is for now,
 # since everything works and the issue is non-critical.
 #
 # Revisit later to:
 # - Review if upstream issue has been fixed
 # - Refactor middleware / handle exceptions more gracefully
 # - Clean up noisy error logs -->

+env variables that will be different from default:

+WEBUI_NAME: to what we call the app ENABLE_SIGNUP=False
+ENABLE_LOGIN_FORM=False
+ENABLE_OAUTH_SIGNUP=False
+DEFAULT_USER_ROLE=admin
+SHOW_ADMIN_DETAILS=False

+# Next

+Added dev and prod build modes:

+dev: `BUILD_MODE=dev uv run pyinstaller --workpath _pyi_build open-webui.spec`

+prod: `BUILD_MODE=prod uv run pyinstaller --workpath _pyi_build open-webui.spec`

+# Question

+Should it be onefile or onedir?